refaktor/MTL/README.md

 	  # more docs
 	  mtl ls		#list the docs
-	  mtl extract doc	#cat extraction of doc (extract is doc without done items) mtl extract doc to doc2
-	  mtl done doc	     	#see the done things in some doc
+	  mtl cat todo doc	#cat extraction of doc (extract is doc without done items) mtl cat todo doc to doc2 	#extract todo items from yesterday to today mtl cat notes doc	     	#see the notes in some doc mtl cat done doc	     	#see the done things in some doc

 	  # daily use
 	  mtl create :today